 The drive controllers have both RJ-45 sockets X200 and X201.
 The sockets are located on top of the device.
 The associated pin assignment and color coding correspond to the EIA/TIA-T568B standard.

-X200 is to be connected as an input with the cable coming from the EtherCAT master.
-X201 is to be connected as an output with any subsequent EtherCAT nodes.
+Connect X200 as an input to the cable coming from the EtherCAT MainDevice.
+Connect X201 as an output to any subsequent EtherCAT nodes.